Jimmyu2foru18/Jimmyu2foru18/README.md

 Feel free to connect with me through comments on projects and repositories, where ideas converge and creativity flourishes.
 Alternatively, you can reach out via email at jimmymcguigan18@gmail.com.
-I am always excited about the prospect of collaboration and look forward to exploring the vast possibilities with fellow enthusiasts.
+I am always excited about the prospect of collaboration and look forward to exploring the vast possibilities.

 <!---